 Distillation takes a fermented beverage and cranks it up a few notches.
 This is done by separating the water from the rest of the alcoholic mixture to remove the water altogether.
 This, of course, leaves you with a much stronger, much more concentrated alcoholic drink than before.
 This distillation process is what gives us liquor, playfully referred to as “the hard stuff.”

 Okay, so liquor is a distilled alcoholic beverage.
 That’s great to know, but it still isn’t that specific.
-This definition still encompasses hundreds of bottles in the liquor store and pretty much every bottle behind the bartender.
+This definition still encompasses hundreds of bottles in the spirit store and pretty much every bottle behind the bartender.

 To better understand some of the nuances that go with making liquor, it’s important to know the differences between the different types of liquor: